Economic Freedom of the World 2015 Annual Report

 4. freedom to trade internationally; and

 Since our first publication in 1996, numerous studies have used the data published in Economic Freedom of the World to examine the impact of economic freedom on investment, economic growth, income levels, and poverty rates.
 Virtually without exception, these studies have found that countries with institutions and policies more consistent with economic freedom have higher investment rates, more rapid economic growth, higher income levels, and a more rapid reduction in poverty rates.

-The EFW index now ranks 152 countries and territories.
-Data are available for approximately 100 nations and territories back to 1980, and many back to 1970.2 This data set makes it possible for scholars to analyze the impact of both crosscountry differences in economic freedom and changes in that freedom across a three-decade time frame.
+The EFW index now ranks 157 countries and territories.
+The nations added this year are: Bhutan, Guinea, Libya, and the Seychelles.
+Data are available for just over 100 nations and territories back to 1980, and many back to 1970.2 This data set makes it possible for scholars to analyze the impact of both cross-country differences in economic freedom and changes in that freedom across four decades.